otto-de/api-guidelines/tools/docker/README.md

 export GITHUB_TOKEN=<github-pat>"; ./tools/docker/run_docs_server
 ```

-This will build the container and then run it with `guidelines` folder mounted so that
+This will build the container and then run it with `guidelines` folder mounted so that changes will be rendered in
-changes will be rendered in real-time and no rebuild is required.
+real-time and no rebuild is required.
 The container is named `ottoapi-docs-server`.

 **NOTE** For installing the NPM dependencies, you will need a valid github access token.
+The github access token must be
+granted 'read:packages' scope and must have access to otto-ec.

 ## Configuration